frederic-perez/AmE-dictionary/data/idioms.md

 __go ballistic__ :two::hammer:
 __go balls-out__ _I resolved to go balls-out on this retreat._
 __go berserk__ :three::hammer:
+__go between__ One who serves as a messenger between two people or groups.
+In this usage, the words are usually hyphenated. _I’m sick of being a go-between for you and Dad—can you please just talk to him directly?_
 __go cold turkey__
 __go commando__
 __go down in/make history__